jerzy-d/MDRDesk/README.md

 keep crash dumps you inspecting.
 We have under 'Dumps' directory subfolders for each client we supporting.
 Download MDRDesk.zip, and mscordacwks.zip from the release to 'MDRDesk' folder.
 Unzip both and you should be all set.
+To create crash dumps of local processes from MDRDesk, you need to setup procdump.exe location.

 TODO - local process crash dumps creation.